Christian fraternities: Alpha Nu Omega

 Alpha Nu Omega, Incorporated was founded in 1988 on the campus of Morgan State University.
 Its organizational purpose is to "present a Christian alternative to the students and or faculty on college/university campuses, to minister to the needs of the whole person (spirit, soul, and body), and to promote an attitude of academic excellence among its members."
 Alpha Nu Omega is established as far north as New York, as far south as Florida, and as far west as Ohio.
 While most chapters are located at historically African-American colleges and universities, the organization does not consider itself an African-American Christian organization and welcomes all ethnicities.
-The organization exists as one organization but operates as two distinct entities: a fraternity and sorority.
+The organization exists as one organization but operates as two distinct entities: a fraternity and a sorority.
 The two are bound by one constitution.
 As of 2016, sixteen chapters were active.

 Alpha Omega

 Alpha Omega Collegiate Ministries was founded in 1994 by Donyll Lewis on the campus of Western Michigan University in Kalamazoo, Michigan.
 The vision of Alpha Omega is based on Revelation 1:8 and the question, "Why join a man-made fraternity when the body of Christ is the largest fraternity in the world?"
-Its is co-ed and multicultural.
+It is co-ed and multicultural.
 The fraternity is based in Michigan.
 It has chapters as far north as Ferris State University in Big Rapids, Michigan and as far south as the University of Toledo, Bowling Green State University in Toledo-Bowling Green, Ohio.

-Anointed Students In Unity Fellowship

-Anointed Students In Unity Fellowship Fraternity & Sorority, Inc. was founded on August 13, 1999 on the campus of Albany State University and incorporated on May 30, 2000.
-Founded by Shannon Thomas and fourteen other students, ASUF has grown to eight chapters in Georgia and Florida.

-Theta Nu Gamma

-Seeing the need for unity among Christian men in his community and surrounding areas, Mario Jimerson began to seek God through prayer and fasting.
-He was awakened from his sleep one night with a vision to start a new Christian fraternity.
-This new organization would exemplify true brotherhood and the connection man needs in order to commune with God.
-In his vision, Mario saw the colors and the name of this new fraternity.
-With this, he began to write the constitution and bylaws.
-On Tuesday June 10, 2008, Theta Nu Gamma Christian Fraternity was created in Phoenix, Arizona.
-Its goal is to teach men to be leaders in the body of Christ and take their rightful place as head of the home.